BBieganowski/pymicrostructure/docs/contributing.md

 ### Reporting Bugs

-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/your-username/microstructpy/issues).
+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/your-username/pymicrostructure/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/your-username/microstructpy/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/your-username/pymicrostructure/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements

 - Open a new issue with a clear title and detailed description of the proposed enhancement.
-- Explain why this enhancement would be useful to most microstructpy users.
+- Explain why this enhancement would be useful to most pymicrostructure users.

 ### Pull Requests